 M.Ed. in Educational Leadership

-Admissions for the 2020/21 cohort is now open with applications being accepted on a rolling basis.
-Watch our info session video to learn more about this program!
+Admissions for the 2021/22 cohort will open in November.
+Watch our info session video to learn more about this Master’s in Educational Leadership degree program!

 Applicants interested in the optional Preliminary Administrative Services Credential offered through the San Diego County Office of Education (SDCOE) should refer to the admissions process here.
 It is recommended that you begin the admissions process with the GSE first and then complete the application process with the SDCOE.